 The 3 step rewind guides a person through a process which facilitates them to disable the alarm and disassociate the memory from the feelings that are evoked by it.
 The experience is moved out of the amygdala and into the neocortex as a long-term memory.
 In this way the memory remains but the strong feelings will be neutralised.

 The process will take place over 3 sessions at your own home:

 The first session is around 1.5 hours will be a chance for you to discuss your experience (but only if you wish to, the process can be done without revealing any details), the impact it is having on your life and how you would like this to change.
 You will then be taken through a guided relaxation in order to prepare you to face the memory in a safe space.
 You will be required to practice this relaxation process after the first meeting in preparation for the 3 step rewind session.

 The second session will again assist you to be taken to a place of deep relaxation before the 3 step rewind is completed.
 The process will be a continuation of the relaxation as the technique is incorporated into it.

 The third session will be a follow up phone call to check in on your feelings following the 3 step rewind and to find out how things have changed for you.

-The 3 step rwind is not ‘treatment’ it is teaching and guiding you to reprocess the memory in a more appropriate way so that it no longer has a negative impact on your life.
+The 3 step rewind is not ‘treatment’ it is teaching and guiding you to reprocess the memory in a more appropriate way so that it no longer has a negative impact on your life.

 The process will be offered on a sliding scale fee ensuring it is available to everyone regardless of their financial status.
-The suggested fee is £50 due to the time and travel involved in the work but anything up to that amount that you are able to afford will be acceptable.
+The suggested fee is £50 due to the time and travel involved in the work but anything up to that amount that you are able to afford will be accepted.